 - Assistant City Attorney, City of Flint (2013—2016)

 - Michigan Defense Trial Counsel (MDTC)

-- Sherri M. Stawick v Charles A. Bobay, and Sheplers Inc. (June 2019).
-Obtained summary disposition for Defendants, with the Trial Court finding Plaintiff, did not sustain a threshold injury after receiving a facial scar in a bicyclist vs. automobile accident, where the settlement demand was $65,000.00.
+- Sherri M. Stawick v Charles A. Bobay, and Sheplers Inc., Cheboygan County Circuit Court, Case No. 18-008716-NI (June 2019).
+Mr. Roth obtained summary disposition for Defendants, arguing that Plaintiff did not sustain a threshold injury after receiving a facial scar in a bicyclist vs. automobile accident.
+The Court agreed with Defendant’s arguments and dismissed Plaintiff’s claims in their entirety, where the settlement demand was $65,000.00.